Inside Aesop’s Unique Marketing Strategy

 Premium pricing works when the brand earns it through experience, not through claims.
 Aesop supports its price by keeping its cues consistent: packaging, store design, language, and service level.
 The brand also avoids the habit that weakens luxury most quickly: constant discounting.
 Discounts teach customers to wait.
 Aesop trains customers to buy when they need the product, not when the brand runs a sale.

 Selective distribution protects the experience.
 If the product only appears in environments that match the brand, every point of sale reinforces positioning.
-That makes it harder for competitors to copy because they would need to copy the whole ecosystem, not just the bottle.
+That makes it harder for competitors to copy, because they would need to copy the whole system, not just the bottle.

 6. Community Engagement and Sustainability

-Aesop’s sustainability posture is built into its materials and store behaviour rather than treated as a seasonal campaign.
-That matters because customers have become sceptical of vague promises.
+Aesop's sustainability posture is built into its materials and store behavior rather than treated as a seasonal campaign.
+That matters because customers have become skeptical of vague promises.
 When sustainability is practical, it feels real.
 When it is performative, it feels like marketing.
-Aesop outlines its sustainability framing and commitments on its official page (Aesop Sustainability).
+Aesop outlines its sustainability framing and commitments on its official sustainability page.

-Aesop is also a Certified B Corporation, which the brand confirms directly in its own help centre: Aesop B Corp.
-The certification listing is publicly searchable through B Lab’s directory as well: B Corporation directory listing.
+Aesop is also a Certified B Corporation, which the brand confirms in its own help center, and the certification is publicly searchable through B Lab's directory.

 7. Strong Brand Loyalty and Word-of-Mouth Marketing